 9.2.2 WALC shall be the Source Balancing Area (BA) with DSWM01 as the source PSE, and DSWM01 as the Generating Source in the Physical Path.

-9.2.3 The e-Tag first Physical Segment Point of Receipt (POR) shall be stated in each Contractor’s Exhibit A.
+9.2.3 The e-Tag first Physical Segment Point of Receipt (POR) shall be stated in Exhibit A of the Contract.

-9.2.4 WAPA will provide firm transmission to schedule from the POR to the Point of Delivery (POD) listed in Contractor’s Exhibit A.
+9.2.4 WAPA will provide firm transmission to schedule from the POR to the Point of Delivery (POD) listed in Exhibit A of the Contract.

 9.3 E-Tag Requirements for COCP Schedules:

 9.3.1 The Scheduling Entity will submit e-Tags for its schedules and adhere to NAESB, NERC, WECC, and FERC requirements for schedules.
-Per e-Tag specifications, all e-Tags will have whole megawatt values and contain the following:
+Per e-Tag specifications, all e-Tags will have whole megawatt values.

 9.3.2 The Scheduling Entity may use Contractor’s P-DP FES TSR to schedule COCP resources on the existing TSR physical path.